dmhendricks/woocommerce-order-progress/README.md

 ## Requirements

-Although this plugin may function with lesser versions, only recent versions of the following are actively tested and supported:

-* PHP: 5.6-7.1
+* PHP: 5.5 or higher
 * WordPress: 3.8 or higher
-* WooCommerce: 3.0 or higher
+* WooCommerce: 2.6 or higher

 ## Known Compatibility Issues